Grab the ketchup! It's National French Fry Day

 FAST-FOOD FRIES

 If you're looking for good fries for a cheap price, McDonald's is your fry.
-They taste better when they comes right out of the fryer, and they're usually not too crunchy or soggy.
+They taste better when they come right out of the fryer, and they're usually not too crunchy or soggy.

-While the waffles fries aren't the best item on the Chick-fil-a menu, it goes well with the sandwich or nuggets.
+While the waffle fries aren't the best item on the Chick-fil-A menu, they go well with the sandwich or nuggets.
 Plus, this may be the only fast food waffle fry worth noting.

 Arby's, Jack in the Box, In-N-Out and Shake Shack are other notable mentions.